Philadelphia International Airport (PHL) Guide

 The Economy Lot is about $18/day flat (all taxes included) with a free 24/7 shuttle to the terminals.
 The terminal garages run about $4 per 30 minutes up to a daily max around $40.
 The cell phone waiting lot is free.

-The SEPTA Airport Line regional rail reaches Center City in about 25 minutes, with trains roughly every 30 minutes and fares of about $5-8.75 one-way.
+The SEPTA Airport Line regional rail reaches Center City in about 25 minutes, with trains roughly every 30 minutes.
+The one-way fare is about $6.75 with a SEPTA Key card or contactless tap, or $8.75 paying cash/credit on board.
 A taxi to Center City (about 8 miles) is around $28-30 plus tip.

 Yes.
 PHL offers free, unlimited Wi-Fi throughout the terminals.
 Connect to the 'PHL Free WiFi' network and accept the terms.